jrminter/tips/ImageJ/imagej_groovy.md

 ## Some hints regarding groovy

-From a [youtube video](https://www.youtube.com/watch?v=B98jc8hdu9g) by Derek Banas who gives many tips fro groovy on the mac.
+From a [youtube video](https://www.youtube.com/watch?v=B98jc8hdu9g) by Derek Banas who gives many tips for groovy on the mac.

 1. To set up groovy on the mac get some information: